Polio eradication: 2025

-As of 10 November 2025, there were 39 reported cases of WPV1 with 30 from Pakistan and 9 from Afghanistan.
-Additionally, 525 positive environmental samples were collected in Pakistan and 64 in Afghanistan.
+During 2025, there were 51 reported cases of WPV1 with 31 from Pakistan and 21 from Afghanistan.
+Additionally, 661 positive environmental samples were collected in Pakistan and 90 in Afghanistan, and, after 30 years of absence, three positive samples in Germany.

-169 cases of cVDPV2 were found across thirteen countries, all of which were in Sub-Saharan Africa with the exception of Yemen in West Asia and Papua New Guinea in South East Asia.
-In addition, five countries from Africa, three from Western Europe and two from West Asia had positive environmental samples of cVDPV2 but no confirmed cases: Algeria, Cameroon, Côte d'Ivoire, Germany, Israel, Palestine, Poland, Senegal, the United Kingdom, and Tanzania.
+217 cases of cVDPV2 were found across fourteen countries, all of which were in Sub-Saharan Africa with the exception of Yemen in West Asia and Papua New Guinea in Oceania.
+In addition, seven countries from Africa, three from Europe and two from West Asia had positive environmental samples of cVDPV2 but no confirmed cases: Algeria, Cameroon, Ivory Coast, Germany, Israel, Malawi, Namibia, Israel, Poland, Senegal, the United Kingdom, and Tanzania.

-There has been one case each of cVDPV1 in the Democratic Republic of the Congo, Algeria, and Lao.
-Some environmental samples were detected this year in Djibouti with 9 and Israel with 10 cases.
+There has been one case each of cVDPV1 in the Democratic Republic of the Congo, Algeria, and Laos.
+Some environmental samples were detected this year in Djibouti and Israel with 10 cases each.
+Last virus was seen in July.

-cVDPV3 continued in Guinea with two cases and one in Cameroon and another two in Chad.
+cVDPV3 continued in Nigeria (6), Chad (4), two in Guinea, and with one case in Cameroon.